 There are causes of CPP that specifically affect women.
 The most common cause of pelvic pain in women is caused by a condition called endometriosis.

 Endometriosis is a condition in which tissue from the lining of your uterus grows outside in the pelvis and causes painful cysts and fibrous bands of scar tissue.
 The excess tissue surrounding the uterus cannot be properly deposited from your system, which causes a buildup of tissue in your abdomen and pain.

 While CPP might seem intimidating, there are ways to reduce pain and heal the pelvic region.
 There are a number of options for how you can treat CPP depending on the cause and if you are male or female.
 Medications, such as anti-inflammatories, nerve blocking agents and antibiotics, can provide you with some comfort, but should also be coupled with some form of pelvic floor physical therapy.
-Neurostimulation and injections into the muscle with either numbing medication, steroids, or Botox have also been proven to be beneficial in relieving the pain from specific regions in the pelvis.
-Shockwave therapy, acupuncture and platelet rich plasma may also be helpful.
+Neurostimulation and injections into the muscle with either numbing medication, steroids, or Botulinum Toxin have also been proven to be beneficial in relieving the pain from specific regions in the pelvis.
+Shockwave therapy, acupuncture and platelet therapy may also be helpful.
 Occasionally, women or men who experience CPP will undergo hormone treatments.